Are your allergies getting worse or interrupting your life?

 You might smell a musty scent but not know where to look.
 The basement?
 The bathroom?
 Or the crawl space?
 Those could be good places to start looking for black or grayish spots.

-That growing fungus could be affecting the air quality in your home.
 If you have asthma, COPD or another respiratory disease, or you have a compromised immune system, you’ll want to quickly eliminate the mold.
 Left untouched, it can continue to spread and make it harder for you to breathe.

 It’s hard to know sometimes.
 There’s no specific test to see if you’ve been exposed to mold.
 We can test to see if you have an allergy to mold.
-If you have persistent congestion and coughing in the basement or wherever you’ve seen mold, but get better when you’re out of your home, that may be a sign mold is to blame.
+If you have persistent congestion and coughing in the basement or wherever you’ve seen mold, but get better when you’re out of your home, that may be a sign that mold is to blame.

 Yes, mold can grow in your lungs.
 You’re at risk if you have cystic fibrosis, asthma or another respiratory illness.
 For someone without those illnesses, mold won’t likely grow in your lungs.
 If you get significant and regular exposure to mold, such as a farmer who’s regularly breathing in the air from molding hay, you can develop a persistent cough from the irritation to your lungs.